ammonwk/sandbox-connect/README.md

 - **Dashboard:** Browse and connect with other Sandbox participants.
 - **User Profiles:** View detailed profiles, including contact information.

-## TODO
+## 🛠️ TODO

-- [ ] Add a few more focused options for user profiles
+- [x] Add a few more focused options for user profiles
-- [ ] Replace filler data with real user data
+- [ ] Replace filler data with real user data (From sandbox applicants)
 - [ ] Make matching algorithm
+    - Involving complementatry strenghts and weaknesses, time commitment, idea openness, and team situation.
 - [ ] Review data security
+- [ ] Let users put their startup ideas on their profile
+- [ ] Add "Support" page & Feedback options

 ## 🛠️ Installation & Setup
 To get started with Sandbox Headstart on your local machine, follow these steps: